By Jim Struck, Leadership Vision, LLC

 Are you really good at measuring the important aspects of your business?
 Think about your answer.
 The challenge I will give you is that less than 30% of the agencies I work with do this well.
 At the individual level many use benchmarks as a way to control rather than motivate.
 “You didn’t produce X, now you’re in trouble.”
 I will talk about this in a subsequent column, but for now I want to move on to talk about using measures.

 So, why aren’t we better at either keeping score or selecting the right things to keep score?
 You have my e-mail address.
 I’d be interested in hearing your experience and thoughts.

 Before I continue, let’s make a distinction between a benchmark and a KPI.
 For my purposes a KPI is something we want to measure that is key to our operation.
 A benchmark is the target number within that KPI.
 If we decide we want to track dollars collected as a KPI, then the amount we want would be the benchmark.

 My experience suggests that we aren’t better at keeping score or the right score for a couple of reasons.
 First, we don’t critically think about the importance of the measure in helping us to achieve the results we want.
-For instance, we tell a biller, or a collector, you must bill so many claims or make so many calls in a day, week, or month.
+For instance, we tell an employee you must do this in a day, week, or month.
 The benchmark may resemble reality and be achievable.
 If it is then it will serve as a motivator for most.
 If the benchmark is not based in reality, but is simply what we want or think people can achieve, then the benchmark can be a de-motivator.

 I was on a client site working in their insurance department and asked what the goal (benchmark) was for claims worked per day.
 The conversation went something like this.
 “The goal is 50 per day.”